iterative/dvc.org/static/docs/user-guide/external-dependencies.md

 ...
 ```

-The command above creates `model.pkl.dvc`, where th external dependency is
+The command above creates `model.pkl.dvc`, where the external dependency is
 specified (with the `repo` field).

 <details>